A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Racial Oppression

 At The Reno, they found a sanctuary and a place to escape the prevalent racial oppression and abuse they often faced in 1970s Manchester.
-One former Reno regular recalls being denied entry into city center nightspots because of having a large Afro hairstyle and being told that it was a fire hazard.
+One former Reno regular recalls being denied entry into city centre nightspots because of having a large Afro hairstyle and being told it was a fire hazard.
 Corrupt police would hassle young black and mixed-race youths daily, abusing the stop and search ‘sus’ laws to harass and intimidate them.

 Sus Laws